operator-framework/operator-sdk/doc/user/metrics/service-monitor.md

 ### Prerequisites:

-- [prometheus-operator][prom-quickstart] needs to be deployed already in the cluster.
+- [prometheus-operator][prom-quickstart] needs to be deployed in the cluster.

 ### Usage example: